LarsBehrenberg/testing-copy/content/posts/start-of-impressionism.md

       It was their independence that set them apart from the thousands of other art students attempting to find their way in Paris in the 19th century.
 As a group, they had tried to find an alternative way of painting that did not yield to the demands of the Institut de France.
 The start of the Impressionist period was a slow, gradual evolution from the established norms in French art towards something freer and more alive.
 As the movement gathered momentum, it would develop into a period of immense flux in European culture for decades to come.
     buttonToggle: true
 ---
 ## The start of impressionism can be traced back to the early 1860s.

-It was at this stage that the core impressionists--Edouard Manet, Claude Monet, Auguste Renoir, Paul Cezanne, Edgar Degas and Camille Pissarro--came together in Paris.
+It was at this stage that the core impressionists—Edouard Manet, Claude Monet, Auguste Renoir, Paul Cezanne, Edgar Degas and Camille Pissarro—came together in Paris.

 They studied, socialised and lived together (often having very little to live on).
 And, crucially to the movement, they supported each other as first Manet and then the others took on the conservative art establishment.